top of page

 Lumbar Stenosis

-Periodically we will be discussing articles of interest to patients and putting on presentations of selected topics.
+Periodically, we will be discussing articles of interest to patients and presentations on selected topics.
 The first topic to be presented is Lumbar Stenosis.
 The information comes from a Chapter I authored in the Essentials of Physical Medicine and Rehabilitation.

 Lumbar stenosis is a very common problem that causes back pain for over 8 to 11 percent of the US population.